 If you have any comments, concerns, critiques, or suggestions I can be reached at firstname.lastname@example.org.
 I will review reasoned and intellectual correspondence, and it is possible that I can change my mind, or at least update the contents of these articles.
 This is why these articles are dated.
 Whenever I make a change to these articles they will be re-dated.
 So check back and see if any articles have been updated (or perhaps I shall add articles).

-In writing these Articles and Chirps I think philosophically, but I act pragmatically on the issues and concerns that I write about, as well as in other aspects of my life, as I have explained in my Article, "A Philosophical Approach".
+In writing these Articles and Chirps I apply "Rationality", "Reasoning", and "Beyond Rationality and Reasoning" to my opinions, and I think philosophically, but I act pragmatically on the issues and concerns that I write about, as well as in all other aspects of my life, as I have explained in my Article "A Philosophical Approach".
 I also attempt to assure that the information I present is factual and accurate.
 I, therefore, expend time and effort in researching to obtain the facts and achieve accuracy.
 The process of writing for me is an intellectual, emotional, and physical strain.
 I have, therefore, written a short article “The Intellectual, Emotional, and Physical Strains of Writing” that explains my research efforts, and the intellectual, emotional, and physical strains of writing these Articles and Chirps.

 As regards to my debating these issues, I would direct you to my Chip “Form Over Substance” as to my reluctance to engage in debate on these subjects.
 Essentially, I believe that I am a poor debater.
 It is for this reason that I often do not engage in debates.
 I do, however, engage in discussions in which both sides have ample time to challenge the facts, statistics, and reasoning of their arguments to effectually explain their arguments.

 I am willing to change my opinions based on new or better information or reasoned counterpoint, or as a wise sage has stated;